More On Changing Careers

 Current Assignments

-2. Director of Business Development, Atlanta-based B2B Professional Services Company: New
+2. Director of Business Dev, Atlanta-based B2B Professional Services Company: Complete

 4. Senior Accounting Manager – Atlanta-based Manufacturer.
-New
+In Process

 Thank you for visiting my blog.
 I hope you enjoyed my point of view and would like to receive regular posts directly to your email inbox.
 Toward this end, put your contact information on my mailing list.